Gusztáv Léderer: Participation in the White Terror

 After the Czechs occupied Bratislava, Gusztáv and his brother Sándor fled to the countryside, where they planned to enlist in the Hungarian Red Army.
 However, they soon left and went to Szeged, where Léderer joined the officer corps of Gyula Gömbös's Army Corps, again as a food officer.
 Soon after he joined the army, he became a notorious figure amongst his contemporaries, who claimed that he had carried out a number of political assassinations against suspected communists or people who were simply disliked in the city.
 In the summer of 1919, in the areas around Szeged and Tisza, corpses tangled in wires began to appear.
 On one occasion, when one such body was discovered along a country road near Röszke, Léderer is said to have appeared from a nearby car and angrily instructed investigators to leave the crime scene.
 Due to his activities in Szeged, the lieutenant was jokingly referred to as "főúsztató".
 When the Hungarian Soviet Republic collapsed, Léderer was part of the officer corps who crossed the front lines against the French troops occupying Szeged, striking down on those who collaborated with the communist authorities.
-On August 5, he took part in the Szatymaz Massacre near the train the village's train station, and a day later, in a similar event in Sándorfalva.
+On August 5, he took part in the Szatymaz Massacre near the village's train station, and a day later, in a similar event in Sándorfalva.

 On August 18, 1920, Léderer hanged two people in Dunaföldvár, followed by another three in Kecel.
-In Előszállás, he hung a man with his own waist belt, and in Bölcske, he shot a merchant and beat another man to death.
+In Előszállás, he hanged a man with his own waist belt, and in Bölcske, he shot a merchant and beat another man to death.
 He would later take part in the executions at Tahitótfalu, the Orgovány massacre and the torture and execution of prisoners abducted from the Kecskemét prison.
+Léderer later admitted to taking joy in torturing people.

 Aside from his military duties, Léderer used his political ties to amass a personal fortune.
 In August 1919, he stole numerous goods, horses, pigs and other valuables worth more than 300,000 koronas from Marcali.
 An investigation in 1925 later revealed that Léderer had also been involved in the robbery of Batthyány Castle, from which valuable furniture and furnishings were stolen and later found in his apartment.